Ask Me Why: Recording

 "Ask Me Why" was originally recorded at Abbey Road studios on 6 June 1962 with drummer Pete Best.
-As the session was a 'commercial test', none of the performances recorded that day were deemed suitable for release, and the two quarter-inch tape reels from that session were thought to be destroyed by EMI.
+As the session was a 'commercial test', none of the performances recorded that day were deemed suitable for release, and the two quarter-inch tape reels from that session are presumed to have been destroyed by EMI.
 However, two songs survived; "Besame Mucho" and "Love Me Do" were later discovered on acetate discs.
-The group performed "Ask Me Why" for the BBC Light Programme's Teenager's Turn – Here We Go on 15 June 1962, nine days after the EMI session.
+The group also performed "Ask Me Why" for the BBC Light Programme's Teenager's Turn – Here We Go; the performance, recorded at the BBC Playhouse in Hulme, Manchester, was broadcast nine days after the EMI session.

-It was recorded again, along with "Please Please Me", on 26 November 1962 with Ringo Starr on drums.
+The song was recorded again, along with "Please Please Me", on 26 November 1962 with Ringo Starr on drums.
 The Beatles also rehearsed "Tip of My Tongue", another Lennon and McCartney song which was also being considered for the B-side of the "Please Please Me" single.
 However, producer George Martin felt that "Tip of My Tongue" still needed some work, and it was eventually given to Tommy Quickly to record.